clragon/GradeCalc/README.md

 ### Notice
 This project is focused on the grade system in switzerland.
-It can calulate with other grade-systems but keep in mind it wsn't primarily intended to do so.
+It can work with other grade-systems but keep in mind it wasn't primarily intended to do so.

 Feel free to use it under the provided [license](https://github.com/clragon/GradeCalc/blob/master/LICENSE).
 I welcome any pull request, issue or suggestion.